 No fishery for salmon has been prosecuted at Faroes since 2000.
-No significant changes in gear type used were reported in the NEAC area in 2013.
-The NEAC area has seen a general reduction in catches since the 1980s (Figure 10.2.3; Table 10.2.1).
+No significant changes in gear type used were reported in the NEAC area in 2014.
+The NEAC area has seen a general reduction in catches since the 1980s (Figure 10.2.2a; Table 10.2.6).
 This reflects the decline in fishing effort as a consequence of management measures, as well as a reduction in the size of stocks.
-The provisional total nominal catch for 2013 was 778 t in northern NEAC and 329 t in southern NEAC; the total NEAC area catch (1107 t) is the lowest in the time series.
-The catch in the southern area, which represented around two-thirds of the total NEAC catch in the early 1970s, has been consistently lower than that in the northern area since 1999 (Figure 10.2.3).
+The nominal catch for 2014 was the lowest in the time series in both areas.
+The catch in Southern NEAC, which comprised around two-thirds of the total NEAC catch in the early 1970s, has been lower than that in Northern NEAC since 1999 (Figure 10.2.2a).